Knowledge base

 - Click on Filters and rules in the left sidebar.

-- Simply click the toggle switch again to disable the filter; in this case, all future messages will go to the inbox, including messages with a header indicating a high spam score (they can be processed downstream by your software/email client if it supports reading this type of header).
+- Just click the toggle switch again to disable the filter; in this case, all future messages will go to the inbox, including messages with a header indicating a high spam score (they can be processed downstream by your software/email client if it supports reading this type of header).

 Note that you can activate it in bulk on multiple addresses at the same time.

-Report a spam or declare a false positive
+Report spam or declare a false positive

 If spam-type messages slip through or, conversely, if a valid email has been incorrectly classified as spam, you can intervene in a few clicks.